Elias Harris

-Elias Harris (born 6 July 1989) is a German professional basketball player for Bayern Munich of the Bundesliga (BBL) and the EuroLeague.
+Elias Harris (born 6 July 1989) is a German professional basketball player who last played for Bayern Munich of the Bundesliga (BBL) and the EuroLeague.
 He played college basketball for the Gonzaga Bulldogs and plays for the German national team.

 Junior career

 Harris was one of the top junior players in Germany when he graduated from Friedrich-Magnus-Schwerd-Gymnasium in his hometown of Speyer, Germany.
 As a German junior, he spent four years playing for BIS Speyer in the German Pro B third division for four years, averaging 20.9 ppg and 9.2 rpg in 2008–09.
 He also competed with the German national junior basketball team at the 2005 FIBA Europe Under-16 Championship; 2006 and 2007 FIBA Europe Under-18 Championship; and 2008 and 2009 FIBA Europe Under-20 Championship.